 The Singleton family had held a number of official positions in Gloucester through the 1600s.
 A William Singleton, who was likely the son of Thomas Singleton, merchant of London and Gloucester, and possibly a woollen draper, was Sheriff of Gloucester in 1618 and Mayor of Gloucester in 1637.
 William was also Member of Parliament for Gloucester in 1640, in the Short Parliament, and fought briefly on the side of the Parliamentarians in the English Civil War, being a captain in the regiment of Colonel Henry Stephens in the defence of Gloucester in 1643.
 William was Mayor of Gloucester again in 1651.
 William married Martha Lane, daughter of William Lane of Gloucester at St Nicholas Church on 21 June 1624.

 Luke who purchased Norton Court was the grandson of the above Laurence Singleton and records would suggest that after marriage the family lived in Down Hatherley and then Norton.
 Luke married Martha Hind on 4 October 1716 at Saint Martin in the Fields, Westminster, London, and had at least six children; Mary, Sarah, Laurence, Luke, William and Thomas.
-Mary, Sarah, Laurence and Luke were baptised at Down Hatherley, whilst the family were living there, on 7 December 1718, 31 December, 1719, 14 December 1721 and 25 November 1720 respectively.
-The latter two, William and Thomas, were both baptised at St Mary’s, Norton, on 24 March 1722 and 7 February 1726, respectively.
-Wife Martha was buried at Norton on 25 June 1738.
+Mary, Sarah, Laurence and Luke were baptised at Down Hatherley, whilst the family were living there, between December 1718 and December 1721.
+The latter two, William and Thomas, were both baptised at St Mary’s, Norton, on 24 March 1722 and 7 February 1726, respectively, suggesting that they had come to Norton in late 1721 or early 1722.
+Wife Martha was buried at Norton on 25 June 1738 and had a flat stone memorial in the churchyard at Norton that is no longer identifiable; "Here lyeth the body of Martha, the wife of Luke Singleton, Gent., who died 21 June, 1738.
+Also the bodies of Luke, Laurence and Sarah, their children".

 On 18 July 1739, William ‘of Norton’ may have returned to London becoming an apprentice to his brother Laurence, a citizen and salter of the City of London, for the term of 7 years.